Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Introduction

 Our work demonstrates that asynchronous methods have the potential of outperforming conventional synchronous solvers and offer a viable alternative in the push towards exascale.

-The present work is structured as follows: In Section~\ref{sec:dd-methods}, we present three overlapping domain decomposition methods, and explain their use in synchronous and asynchronous fashion.
-For a general introduction to domain decomposition methods we refer the reader to \cite{DoleanJolivetEtAl2015_IntroductionToDomainDecompositionMethods,ToselliWidlund2005_DomainDecompositionMethods,SmithBjorstadEtAl2004_DomainDecomposition}.
-Section~\ref{sec:one-sided-mpi} is dedicated to a description of the presently available mechanisms in MPI and hardware to achieve truly asynchronous communication.
-Numerical experiments using the presented methods are given in Section~\ref{sec:experiments}, where we compare the strong and weak scaling behavior of synchronous and asynchronous solvers with and without load imbalance.
+The present work is structured as follows: In \Cref{sec:dd-methods}, we present overlapping domain decomposition methods, and explain their use in synchronous and asynchronous fashion.
+For a general introduction to domain decomposition methods we refer the reader to \cite{DoleanJolivetEtAl2015_IntroductionToDomainDecompositionMethods,ToselliWidlund2006_DomainDecompositionMethods,SmithBjorstadEtAl2004_DomainDecomposition}.
+The section concludes with a convergence analysis of the presented one- and two-level methods. \Cref{sec:one-sided-mpi} is dedicated to a description of the presently available mechanisms in MPI and hardware to achieve truly asynchronous communication.
+Numerical experiments exploring asynchronous communication and using the presented domain decomposition methods are given in \Cref{sec:experiments}, where we compare the strong and weak scaling behavior of synchronous and asynchronous solvers with and without load imbalance.